 How to run a virtual conference

-Lessons learned from running the first Learning While Working virtual conference
+Lessons learned from running the Learning While Working virtual conference

 This blog post is based on our experience of organising the 2018 Learning While Working virtual conference.
 The event was run over 14 hours and comprised 30 sessions.
 We commenced at 7am and finished at 9pm, which provided time slots suitable for most of the English speaking parts of the world.
 Most of the presenters were past guests on the Learning While Working podcast.